LibraryCarpentry/lc-git/episodes/05-github-pages.md

 * instead of making edits on the GitHub website you can 'clone' the repository to your local machine.
 * follow steps 1 and 2 above.
 * then follow the steps outlined here: http://www.thinkful.com/learn/github-pull-request-tutorial/Writing-a-Good-Commit-Message
+And remember, we only have to do this the first time we push to a new branch.
+The next time we can just do `git push`.

+If we now visit http://your-github-username.github.io/hello-world/ ,
+we should see the contents of the index.md file that created earlier.
+Usually it's available instantly, but it can take a few seconds and in the worst case a few minutes if GitHub are very busy.